 We also identify this prediction with the proportion of people living in slums, which are defined by the U.N. as residences that lack "sufficient living space" or "durable housing of a permanent nature."
-In our model, lot size determines living space, and weak possession right therefore implies that living space may be insufficient.
-If we enriched the model to allow structures, and if those structures were also subject to expropriation, then a limited right to possession would also imply less durable housing as well.8 Weak title protection may also deter the creation of apartment buildings, because developers also fear for the loss of their property.
+In our model, lot size determines living space, and the weak possession right therefore implies that living space may be insufficient.
+If we enriched the model to allow structures that are also subject to expropriation, then a limited right to possession would also imply less durable housing.6 Weak title protection may also deter the building of apartments, because developers fear to lose their property.